Saturday, December 31, 2005

 I wonder to what degree this is an educated guess (considering my lack of understanding of mathematics and modern physics, probably to an uncomfortably large degree), but I would say that any rational human action and thought must be based on probability.
 We lack so much experience, information and understanding - and what we have is bound in a very relative and complicated way to our narrow and non-stable cultural and personal perception - we simply do not have any way to base our thoughts and actions to any fixed certainty of their meaning and long term concequence.

 In these circumstances the rational way to act is to base everything on uncertainty, probability and doubt.
-The historical problem with this is that most people will react in feverish, irrational, aggressive and immediate action and conviction, and will end up creating all sorts of power structures and organizations resulting in continuous blind, chaotic and uncontrollable change.
-While the rational few are in paralysis of doubt and uncertainty.
-Our whole existance is thus based on unstability and chaos - I actually doubt that there would be a way for us to act rationally as a collective.
+The historical problem with this is that most people will react in feverish, irrational, aggressive way and take immediate action, and will then end up creating all sorts of irrational power structures and organizations resulting in continuous blind, chaotic and uncontrollable change.
+While the rational few are in a paralysis of doubt and uncertainty.
+Our whole existance is thus based on unstability and chaos - I actually doubt that there could ever be a way for us to act rationally as a collective.
 We would be something else if we would be able to do that.
 And I do wonder what this thought, if true, says about us, about our future in the world.

 Sunday, December 25, 2005